 Create a special graduation wall which includes pictures of each graduate.
 Display pictures of the children when they were younger as well as recent pictures.
 (Open memo-Graduation) Print and add small anecdotes.
 Glue the anecdotes around the pictures.
 We have prepared printable material which can be used to decorate your daycare for your graduation theme.
 (Open garland-Graduation)

+NEW!
 The pictures may be used as a memory game or to spark a conversation with the group.
 Use them to decorate the daycare or a specific corner.
 (Open picture game-Graduation) Print, laminate, and store in a Ziploc bag or in your thematic bins.

 Activity sheets are suggested for each theme.
 Print and follow instructions.
 (Open activity sheets-Graduation)